 Although this is vine charcoal, Grumbacher’s product has a natural feel similar to Coates’, with slight variations in the pieces you’ll receive.
-Each is made by burning hand-selected grapevines at high temperatures, and the results come in a range of light to dark grays that maintain their hue regardless of pressure.
-Soft and free of grit, this set of 12 sticks can be used to create gorgeous tones for sketching or for underdrawings.
+Each is made by burning hand-selected grapevines at high temperature, and the results come in a range of light to dark grays that maintain their hue regardless of pressure.
+Free of grit, the sticks are available in just one size but four hardness levels, including extra soft, and are packaged in sets of three.
 The sticks are very light and brittle, requiring a gentle pressure at most, and can be used to create gorgeous tones for sketching or for underdrawings.

 Winsor & Newton sells both vine and willow sticks available in packs of three or a dozen and in a range of sizes.
 These sticks are carefully selected for uniformity and lack of imperfections, then baked to achieve further consistency of body.
 The resulting charcoal pieces have the same texture throughout so they lay down marks with uniform intensity.
 The vine charcoal in particular glides across the page to produce very smooth, rich lines that blend very well.
 The willow can be used to achieve both gentle grays and deep blacks with little effort, and the thin sticks excel at detail work.

 This set is a great choice for those who are new to willow charcoal.
 It includes five sticks in a nice assortment of sizes to cover all bases: two thin (3 to 4 millimeters), two medium (5 to 6 millimeters) and one thick (7 to 9 millimeters).
 Also included is a kneaded eraser that you can use not only for correcting your work but also for experimentation with lightening, highlighting, and other subtractive techniques.
 The sticks are made of pure willow grown in England, then burned and processed to lay down rich black lines.

 Conté à Paris Natural Charcoal